FarronF/limerick-council-meetings/meetings/2023/05/15-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 17th April 2023.md

 enhance the local environment while benefiting from the advertising opportunities that are

 being offered.
-The scheme shall provide businesses and organisations an excellent--- 7
+The scheme shall provide businesses and organisations an excellent
+---
+7

 opportunity to promote themselves through their association with the landscaping and